bandonga/bandonga.github.io/_drafts/RHCSA/02-essencial.md

 The bash shell also provides a scripting language that can support automation of tasks.

-### Virtual console
+### The console

-A *terminal* provides input through a keyboard and output is a display, that can be the machine's physical console. the physical console supports multiple virtual consoles, which act as separate terminals.

-The Linux console is a system console internal to the Linux kernel (a system console is the device which receives all kernel messages and warnings and which allows logins in single user mode).
+The console/terminal is a *system console* internal to the Linux kernel, which receives all kernel messages and warnings and which allows logins in single user mode.

-The Linux console provides a way for the kernel and other processes to send text output to the user, and to receive text input from the user.
-The user typically enters text with a computer keyboard and reads the output text on a computer monitor.
-The Linux kernel supports virtual consoles - consoles that are logically separate, but which access the same physical keyboard and display.[3]
+The console provides a way to send text output to the user, in a display, and to receive text input from the user, through a keyboard.

+The Linux kernel supports *virtual consoles*, which act as separate terminals, but which access the same physical keyboard and display.
-The Linux console (and Linux virtual consoles) are implemented by the VT subsystem of the Linux kernel, and do not rely on any user space software.[4]
-This is in contrast to a terminal emulator, which is a user space process that emulates a terminal, and is typically used in a graphical display environment.
+The console (and virtual consoles) are implemented by the VT subsystem of the Linux kernel, and do not rely on any user space software.
+This is in contrast to a *terminal emulator*, which is a user space process that emulates a terminal, and is typically used in a graphical display environment.

+### Shell Basics

+The command is the name of the program to run, followed by possible options or arguments:

 ### commands